Part One of my Ecuador residency experience went quite smoothly. But I had no idea what was in store for me when I got

 She came down and we told her what we needed to do.
 She had to ask around to find out.
 Later, we realized that registering visas is one of the main tasks handled at the Dirección de Extranjería.
 So it was a little strange that she didn't know the process.
 Anyway....

 We took a number for the person we needed to talk to only to find out that we needed to deposit $10 in a bank half way across town.
 So we ran to do this and get back in time to register the visa before the office closed at 4:30.
 We made it back, but we were getting very annoyed at the customer service.

 Many were waiting patiently, even whole groups coming to volunteer or go to school.
 Then we would see a spiffed up businessman come in and go straight to the person he wanted to talk to.
 No number.
 The people working seemed happy to help; I wouldn't be surprised if there was some money being passed under the table.

 We started to fuss a bit, but it did no good.
 I finally filed a written complaint, which I like to think has helped to some extent because the cutting in line seems to be less now.

 Once we had the visa filed, I had to get a censo which is an identification card for foreigners.
 It is quite easy to get at any Immigration (Migración) office in Ecuador.
 You have to bring a copy of your passport and visa.
 Plus a recent photo.
 The fee was $5 in Tena and $4 in Quito.
-(Note: You may not be able to get a censo outside of Quito.)
+(Note: The censo is no longer required.)

 Once my visa was registered, I asked for the information I needed to file for my Ecuador residency visa.
 It was pretty straightforward.
 You can find the information at the Ministry of the Interior's website and download the forms you will need.
 (The website is being updated and you may find a lot of broken links.
 If the website is down or you cannot find the info you need, just ask at the information desk and the Direccion de Extranjeria.)